 When the tide is out there is exposed on both sides of the river from 100 to 150 feet of black beach sand which is very rich in gold value.
 The sands are from 4 to 11 feet deep…We explored the ledge sands for a distance of more than eight miles, finding little variation in the depth and width of the sands.

-Kokoweef Peak is composed of Mississippian and Pennsylvanian limestone and riddled with numerous caves and caverns which are slowly being formed by the acidic rainwater, snow melt and percolating groundwater that has carved through the limestone since time immemorial.
-These waters dissolving the limestone follow fissures along faults from the late Mesozoic age and though the limestone formations are between 340-300 million years old, the actual dissolution that formed the caverns started much later, probably in the Ice Age, a million years ago.
+Kokoweef Peak is composed of Mississippian and Pennsylvanian limestone and riddled with numerous caves and caverns which are slowly being formed by the acidic rainwater, snowmelt and percolating groundwater that has carved through the limestone since time immemorial.
+These waters dissolving the limestone follow fissures along faults from the late Mesozoic age and through the limestone formations are between 340-300 million years old, the actual dissolution that formed the caverns started much later, probably in the Ice Age, a million years ago.